It's Raining Again

 "It's Raining Again" is a song recorded by the British rock band Supertramp and released as a single from their 1982 album …Famous Last Words… with credits given to Rick Davies and Roger Hodgson, although as indicated on the album sleeve, it is a Hodgson composition.
 The end of the song incorporates the old nursery rhyme "It's Raining, It's Pouring".
-The poem is also in José Feliciano's song "Rain" released in 1969.

 Background

 Hodgson said: "I wrote "It's Raining Again" on a day when I was feeling sad because I'd lost a friend.
 I was in England looking outside the window and it was pouring rain and literally, the song came to me.
 I started playing these chords on this pump organ and I just started singing "It's Raining Again"."